Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

 ### Balsamiq
 - Balsamiq Wireframes is a rapid low-fidelity UI wireframing tool that reproduces the experience of sketching on a notepad or whiteboard, but using a computer. (https://balsamiq.com/wireframes/)

+### Font Awsome
+- Font Awesome is a font and icon toolkit based on CSS and Less. (https://fontawesome.com)

 ## Testing